Chart Color Schemes

 Para Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Para Hills' population was approximately 15,467 as of November 2025.
-This figure represents an increase of 373 people since the 2021 Census, which reported a population of 15,094.
-The growth is inferred from ABS data showing an estimated resident population of 15,434 in June 2024 and an additional 150 validated new addresses since the Census date.
-This results in a population density of 1,520 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Para Hills' growth rate of 2.5% since the census is within 1.2 percentage points of the SA3 area's growth rate of 3.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 61.8% of overall population gains during recent periods, driving primary population growth in the area.
+Para Hills' population, as of November 2025, is approximately 15,467.
+This represents a growth of 373 people (2.5%) since the 2021 Census, which recorded a population of 15,094.
+The increase is inferred from ABS' estimated resident population of 15,434 in June 2024 and an additional 150 validated new addresses post-Census.
+This results in a population density of 1,520 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Para Hills' growth rate of 2.5% since the Census is within 1.2 percentage points of its SA3 area's growth rate of 3.7%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 61.8% to Para Hills' population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on projected demographic shifts, Para Hills is expected to grow by approximately 741 persons to 2041, recording a gain of around 4.5% in total over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
+By 2041, Para Hills' population is projected to increase by approximately 741 persons, reflecting a total growth of 4.5% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population